Agentic AI: agents that do the work, not just talk about it

 - Engineering and IT.
 Triage, log analysis, runbook execution, and first-pass remediation, with a human in the loop on anything destructive.

-Build an agent when the task is too varied for a rigid workflow tool but too repetitive to keep doing by hand.
+Build an agent when the task is too varied for a rigid workflow tool but too repetitive to do by hand.
 Picking which to build first is an AI opportunity audit — the wrong first use case is the top reason agent projects stall.

 Book a 30-minute working session →